Harry Sassounian: Parole

 In 2002, prosecutors agreed to drop the "national origin" special circumstance of the case, making Sassounian eligible for parole, in exchange for his admitting his guilt and formally apologizing.
 "I participated in the murder of Kemal Arıkan.
 I renounce the use of terrorist tactics to achieve political goals.
 I regret the suffering of the Arıkan family."

 The California Prison Parole Board rejected Sassounian's demands of release in 2006, 2010 and 2013.
 The California Board of Parole granted parole to Sassounian on 14 December 2016.
 Turkey's Ministry of Foreign Affairs condemned the decision of his release and Turkish American groups urged the California Governor to deny parole.
 California Governor Jerry Brown denied the parole in May 2017, vetoing the board's decision.
 In a statement, Brown said he believes Sassounian would still pose "an unreasonable danger to society if released," adding that "[t]he killing was a deliberate, planned assassination of a diplomat, plotted at least two weeks in advance."

 Similarly, on 27 December 2019, the California Board of Parole approved the release of Sassounian.
 Gavin Newsom rejected the decision, despite a collective plea of the Pan-Armenian Council of the Western United States asking Newsom for the release of Sassounian.

-In 2020, a court in Los Angeles reversed Newsom's decision.
-Newsom said he would not appeal.
-In his 2020 executive report, he wrote that he had considered the circumstances that shaped Sassounian's life when determining whether he should be paroled.
-The governor pointed to "significant challenges in his family of origin, including the consequences of intergenerational trauma, poverty, and instability resulting from the Armenian genocide in which Mr. Sassounian’s family members were killed."
+Newsom vetoed Sassounian's parole, declaring the Governor Gavin Newsom.
+Later that year, however, the veto was overturned by a court in Los Angeles.
+Los Angeles County Superior Court Judge William C. Ryan ruled that Newsom's decision had been based on "an improper standard upon Petitioner when considering both the 'import' of his offense and the notoriety of his victim."
+Ryan found nothing to suggest that there was "some evidence", as Newsome had claimed, that Sassounian still posed a danger to society.
+He concluded his decision by stating that Sassounian "committed a murder for which he has been appropriately punished.
+After Newsome decided not to appeal the change, and Sassounian was released from prison in 2020.
+He moved to Armenia in 2021.

 Secretary of State Antony Blinken expressed disappointment in the parole decision: "Attacking a diplomat is not only a grave crime against a particular individual, it is also an attack on diplomacy itself.
 To ensure the safety of the dedicated U.S. diplomats serving around the world, it has been the longstanding position of the United States to advocate that those who assassinate diplomats receive the maximum sentence possible, and that they serve those sentences without parole or early release."

 On the October 29, 2021, the ARF Western Region informed the public that Sassounian has arrived in Armenia, implying that he is free.